-The proposed bill amends the Code of West Virginia by introducing a new section, 60-7-8h, which establishes a special permit, designated as Class S4N, for non-profit entities to sell alcoholic beverages in approved private outdoor designated areas.
-This permit allows qualified non-profit corporate entities to sell liquor, wine, nonintoxicating beer, and nonintoxicating craft beer, provided they operate solely within a designated area approved by a municipality.
-The bill outlines the eligibility criteria for obtaining the S4N permit, including the requirement for an approved outdoor location, submission of a permit application, and payment of a one-time, non-refundable annual fee of $1,500.
+The proposed bill seeks to amend the Code of West Virginia by introducing a new section, 60-7-8h, which establishes a special permit, designated as Class S4N, for non-profit entities to sell alcoholic beverages in approved private outdoor designated areas.
+This permit allows qualified non-profit corporate entities, organized under specific state laws, to sell liquor, wine, nonintoxicating beer, and nonintoxicating craft beer at events held in these designated areas.
+To qualify for the Class S4N permit, non-profits must have an approved outdoor location, apply for the permit with verification of their non-profit status, and pay a one-time, non-refundable annual fee of $1,500, which may be prorated in the first year.

-Additionally, the bill specifies that the qualified non-profit permit holders must comply with all state and federal laws and maintain good standing with the commissioner.
-They are also required to provide details about the dates and hours of their events within the designated area.
-The commissioner is tasked with enforcing any violations related to the permit and existing licenses held by the non-profit entities.
-Overall, this legislation aims to facilitate the operation of non-profit events involving the sale of alcoholic beverages in designated outdoor spaces while ensuring compliance with regulatory standards.
+Additionally, the bill outlines specific eligibility requirements for the special permit, including compliance with state and federal laws, providing operational details for events, and notifying the commissioner of future event dates.
+The commissioner is tasked with enforcing any violations related to the permit and other licenses held by the non-profit entities.
+This legislation aims to facilitate the operation of non-profit events while ensuring adherence to regulatory standards.

 Statutes affected: Introduced Version: 60-7-8h